 There are lots of incredibly beautiful, but remote fishing spots around Cairns and this is the way to get out and explore them.
 Add to this the unique experience of travelling by helicopter, and the amazing views you get from up in the air, and you have yourself a truly memorable experience.

 Cairns truly is an adventure lover’s paradise.
+It also is the perfect destination for a road trip to Brisbane.
 Book yourself some accommodation in Cairns and enjoy these action-packed adventure activities and more when you visit Cairns!